Vlado Janevski: Life and career

-He has participated in a number of festivals in Macedonia and other Ex-Yugoslav countries.
+He participated in a number of festivals in Macedonia and other Ex-Yugoslav countries.
 He participated in Jugovizija in Belgrade in 1992 and also had revival participations in Belarus on Slavjanski Bazar in 1994, 1995 and 1996.
 In Macedonia, he took part in Interfest in 1994 where he got the grand prize, and on Makfest where got the second prize and the first in 1995.
 He took place in the first Skopje Fest 1998 with the song "Ne Zori, Zoro" and won the contest which allowed him to represent Macedonia for the first time in the Eurovision Song Contest 1998.
-Vlado Janevski is under an exclusive recording contract with Menart (Croatia) as of 2023.
+Vlado Janevski was under an exclusive recording contract with Menart (Croatia) as of 2023.

+Janevski died in Skopje after a short illness on 28 June 2026, at the age of 65.
+He was buried on 1 July at the Butel cemetery in Skopje.

 Eurovision 1998

 Vlado won the Skopje Fest in 1998 and he went to Birmingham where Macedonia debuted in the Eurovision Song Contest.
 The song Ne Zori, Zoro finished in 19th place and failed to qualify Macedonia for the Eurovision Song Contest 1999.